Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Last updated: March 3, 2021

-The main source of information is USDA Food Composition Database (U.S. Department of Agriculture)
+The primary source of information is the FDA Food Central (U.S. Department of Agriculture)

-Dietary Guidelines for Americans is used as the primary source for advice in this web resource
+Dietary Guidelines for Americans, which is the primary source of advice on this web resource.

 Data provided by FoodStruct.com should be considered and used as information only.
 Please consult your physician before beginning any diet.